oliverh57/Vision/README.md

 ### Installation instructions

+* You will need to install a web sever, with PHP installed.
+(PHP 5 or 7)
 * Clone the repository to your web directory using the command ``$ sh git clone https://github.com/oliverh57/Vision.git``.
 * Edit the file `\setup\config.php` with information about your cameras and decide on an encryption key and username / password.
 * your camera viewer should now be fully operational.

 ### Side Note
 > This software is designed as a front end for cheap network cameras.
 For full operation with no modification it is advised that you use [MotionEye](https://github.com/ccrisan/motioneye).
-This code can easily be adapted however for operation with other cameras; see the guide on adapting this code [here](#).
+This code can easily be adapted however for operation with other cameras; see the guide on adapting this code [here](#)

 ### Attribution
-This code had been developed by Oliver Hynds and Robert Bradshaw - 08/10/2017.
+This code had been developed by Oliver Hynds and Robert Bradshaw - 08/10/2017